How much should a student train for their black belt test?

 But that’s the point.
 Training before testing will improve your chances of passing, but it certainly won’t guarantee it.
 The black belt test is about working hard, demonstrating your knowledge, and enduring the challenge.
 Kinda like taking a school test… except sooo hard!

 A little scared?
 Don’t be!
 Think about it this way; if your instructor didn’t think you could do it than why would they approve you taking the test?
 If they’re a good instructor, they wouldn’t say you could take the black belt test!
+That would be lying, and lying is not something an instructor should do!

-So how much should you train?
 You should train as much as you think you need and then some.
 When I test my students I want to see how much work they have put into their training and their ability to demonstrate their skill, yes.
 The most important thing I like to see, is my students willingness to keep going.
 Like I tell my students: Show you care about the test, and you will improve your chances of passing your test.

 Good luck future black belt!

-Leave a comment
+Leave a Reply